Elizabeth Bay, Namibia

 Elizabeth Bay is a mining town on the southern coast of Namibia, 25 km south of Lüderitz.
 It was formerly considered a ghost town.
 Diamonds were first discovered in the region around 1908.
 However, it wasn't until 1989 that the government of Namibia spent $53 million on the exploration and creation of a new diamond mine on the site.
 The mine had a projected life-span of ten years and was expected to produce 2.5 million carats of diamonds.
 The mine was officially opened by Sam Nujoma on 2 August 1991 and stopped being operational around 1998.
 By 2000, the town was considered a ghost town.
 Because of being located in a restricted area, a permit is required for a visit.

 In 2005 it was announced that the mine would be expanded, thus furthering its lifespan by eight years.
-The mine is currently operated by Namdeb.
-It is owned jointly by De Beers and the Namibia Government.
+The mine was operated by Namdeb, owned jointly by De Beers and the Namibia Government.
 As of 2009 the Elizabeth Bay mine was operating at a $76 million loss.
+The mine was sold to Sperrgebiet Diamond Mining in 2020.

 Elizabeth Bay is home to forty percent of the world's Cape fur seals.